cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 A list of profiles in awesome lists:
 - [Cosmos awesome list](https://github.com/cosmos/awesome#ecosystem): A list of awesome Cosmos projects
 - [IPFS awesome list](https://github.com/ipfs/awesome-ipfs): Our profile on IPFS awesome list
-- [Aragon wiki](https://wiki.aragon.org/about/projects/): Our profile on the Aragon wiki
-- [Tendermint awesome list](https://github.com/tendermint/awesome): A profile on the TEndermint awesome list
+- [Tendermint awesome list](https://github.com/tendermint/awesome): A profile on the Tendermint awesome list
 - [deGoogle list](https://github.com/tycrek/degoogle): cyber on the degoogle tools list
+- [Awesome TCR](https://github.com/miguelmota/awesome-token-curated-registries): A list of projects using TCR

-A list of profiles on projects websites:
+A list of profiles on other projects websites:
 - [Cosmonaut world website](https://cosmonauts.world/projects/cyber): Our profile on the Cosmos ecosystem
 - [IPFS project list](https://blog.ipfs.io/2020-02-10-our-focus-for-2020/): A list of IPFS projects
+- [Aragon wiki](https://wiki.aragon.org/about/projects/): Our profile on the Aragon wiki

-A list of TG groups that cyber is active in:
+A list of TG groups that cyber participates in:
 - [Cosmos netowr](https://t.me/cosmosproject): Main Cosmos TG channel
 - [Cosmos VIP]: Invite only channel.
 Cosmos VIP TG group
 - [Cosmos governance group](https://t.me/hubgov): Cosmos TG governance group